microsoft/mu/docs/CodeDevelopment/compile.md

 ## Compile Testing aka __MuBuild__

+??? danger "BETA feature"
+    This feature may change.
+Build Env work is ongoing and in an effort to make more portable this might change.

 MuBuild is a framework for running a battery of tests against a single Mu repository (and its dependencies).
 A plugin model is used for adding additional tests.
 Today one such plugin is a basic compile test.
 The repository maintainer may add additional tests such as linters, etc.

 It is often desirable to compile test code and at times there might not be a product to test with.
 This is also how the Pull Requests gates are implemented and enforced.